Thermal and quantum fluctuations in extended Kitaev-Yao-Lee spin-orbital model: Quantum effects: generalized spin wave theory

 where $\sigma$ and $\tau$ are the $SU(2)$ spin and orbital operators, respectively.
 Note the $\sigma\tau$ product terms (coming from the quartic terms in the Hamiltonian) are mapped to linear $SU(4)$ generators.
 Next, the generalized Holstein-Primakoff transformation (HPT) \cite{onufrieva1985, Joshi_SU4_1999PRB} is used to map the $SU(4)$ generators to three boson operators as follows:

-where $\ket{1}$ is chosen to be the local ground state at a site, and $\Lambda=1$ is the generalized spin length for the spin-orbital models.
-Based on the transitions, we call $O^1_2$ the spin excitation, $O^1_3$ the orbital excitation, and $O^1_4$ the spin-orbital excitation.
+where $\ket{1}$ is chosen to be the local ground state at a site, and $\Lambda=1$ is the generalized spin length for the spin-orbital models. { As in $SU(2)$ SWT, the square root in Eq. \ref{eq_HPT} can be expanded in $1/\Lambda$ to include higher order magnon-magnon interactions.} Based on the transitions, we call $O^1_2\sim b^\dagger_2$ the spin excitation, $O^1_3\sim b^\dagger_3$ the orbital excitation, and $O^1_4\sim b^\dagger_4$ the spin-orbital excitation.
 Using this theory, we calculate the magnon excitations of the fully ordered ${\rm SS \times AFO}$ state and study its stability in the presence of quantum fluctuations by examining the gap-closing condition of the magnons.

 Our method is applicable to general spin-orbital models with stable ordered phases.
 However, this comes with a caveat inherent to linear SWT, as revealed by the omitted cubic terms.
-Unlike the conventional $SU(2)$ SWT, the generalized SWT generates cubic terms even if we just expand Eq. \ref{eq_HPT} in the linear $\Lambda^0$ order.
+Unlike the conventional $SU(2)$ SWT, the generalized SWT on our model generates cubic terms even if we just expand Eq. \ref{eq_HPT} in the linear $\Lambda^0$ order.
 These cubic terms are ignored in the non-interacting Hamiltonian.
 To incorporate them consistently, one must proceed to the next order $\Lambda ^{-1}$ and include all contributions in that order.
 Below, we present the linear SWT results and the importance of higher order corrections.